 It's Okay to express gratitude.

 Feeling like you don't have much to be grateful for?
-Then get in touch and we can have a chat about changing this for you.
+Then get in touch and we can have a chat about changing that for you.